Ahren-Chen/Piraten-Kapern/logbook.md

 * Completed logger tutorial and successfully tested it in my code.
 * Added the feature where the user can choose to display the logging information or not
 * Added more logging statements to my code

+Jan 18 2023:
+* Started on feature 9 where each player if they choose to reroll, must reroll at least 2 die.